mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/06-union-and-intersection-types/index.md

 that comes from set theory, but it's completely fine to think of it as **OR, for types**.

-In the diagram above, if we had a type `Fruit OR Sour` it would include every one of the foods on the entire chart.
+In the diagram above, if we had a type `Fruit OR Sour` it would include every one of the items on the entire chart.

 Intersection types also have [a name and definition that comes from set theory](<https://en.wikipedia.org/wiki/Intersection_(set_theory)>), but they can be thought of as **AND, for types**.

-In the same diagram above, if we wanted _fruits that are also sour_ (`Fruit AND Sour`) we'd end up only getting `{ Lemon, Lime, Grapefruit }`
+In the same diagram above, if we wanted _fruits that are also sour_ (`Fruit AND Sour`) we'd end up only getting `{ Lemon, Lime, Grapefruit }`.

 ## Union Types in TypeScript